TPE Questions and Answers

-For additional information on specific Targeted Probe and Educate topics, education and results please review the links below:
+For additional information on specific TPE topics, education and results please review the links below:

-Targeted Probe and Educate (TPE) is one process that a Medicare Administrative Contractor (MAC) can utilize when providers are selected by Medical Review.
-The TPE review process includes three rounds of a prepayment probe review with education.
+TPE is one process that a Medicare Administrative Contractor (MAC) can utilize when providers are selected by Medical Review.
+The TPE review process may include up to three rounds of a prepayment or post-payment probe review with education.
 If there are continued high denials after the first three rounds of reviews, Novitas will refer the provider and results to the Center for Medicare and Medicaid Services (CMS).
-CMS will determine additional action, which may include extrapolation, referral to the Zone Program Integrity Contractor (ZPIC) or Unified Program Integrity Contractor (UPIC), referral to the Recovery Auditor (RA) contractor, etc.
+CMS will determine additional action, which may include additional rounds of review, 100 percent prepayment review, extrapolation, referral to the Recovery Auditor (RA), referral to the Unified Program Integrity Contractor (UPIC), referral for revocation, etc.

 Note: Discontinuation of review may occur at any time if appropriate improvement is achieved during the review process.